A White Christmas

 My next stop is positively homey by comparison: Tiffany & Co., where the tiny jewelbox windows reflect the tasteful treasures within.
 The conceit here is ornithologic: faintly Disney-esque penguins with party hats (hey, this is 57th Street) celebrate New Year’s Eve; the P. Johns family (get it?), a nuclear unit dressed in 1940s outfits, nestle in a tree house; Santa rides in a sled pulled by green parakeets, etc. The only jewelry in evidence is around the neck of a woodpecker — he’s wearing a stunning cabochon ruby and diamond cross.
 (A woodpecker gets to wear a cross and I don’t?)

 I’m still dry-eyed, though I have a weak moment when the Salvation Army girl lets loose with a heartbreaking rendition of “Hark the Herald Angels Sing.”
 I have to grit my teeth and think about the plot of Guys and Dolls (I hum the Fugue for Tinhorns to distract myself) as I march down Fifth Avenue to Saks.
-On the way I pass Henri Bendel, where the vitrines show leering, huge-eared automata-elves done up like doormen brandishing merchandise from their out-stretched palms.
+On the way, I pass Henri Bendel, where the vitrines show leering, huge-eared automata-elves done up like doormen brandishing merchandise from their outstretched palms.
 (Do Bendel’s shoppers really need this unsubtle reminder that it’s tipping time again?)

 At Saks, I’m confronted with my first really traditional windows of the season — a series of mechanical tableaux depicting the story of Margie and Nick and the little snowman they befriend.
 I won’t bore you with the details, but Nick and Margie make friends with Santa, who takes everyone to the Rainbow Room for “music, dancing, cakes and cookies.
 It was swell.”
 Suddenly I’m all choked up: I’m dying to go to the Rainbow Room on Christmas Eve too, and I ain’t ordering cookies either.
-After a few minutes wallowing in my sad fate, it dawns on me: isn’t it a little fishy that Marge and Nick and even the snowman are spending Christmas Eve at the Rainbow Room instead of midnight mass?
+After a few minutes wallowing in my sad fate, it dawns on me: Isn’t it a little fishy that Marge and Nick and even the snowman are spending Christmas Eve at the Rainbow Room instead of midnight mass?

 Thus cheered, I proceed to that bastion of Christian gentility, Lord & Taylor.
-This is year the windows feature an old-fashioned version of Clement Moore’s The Night Before Christmas.
+This is the year the windows feature an old-fashioned version of Clement Moore’s The Night Before Christmas.
 There are mechanical pyrotechnics here as well — Santa’s big tummy heaves as if he’s about to have a heart attack, reindeer jog in place, and there are winsome little mice scuttling over the rafters — very charming unless you have lived on the Lower East Side where little mice still scuttle across the rafters.
 (Once a mouse got trapped in my toaster oven.
 You don’t want to know.)
 The scenes are sentimental and touching and perfectly serviceable, if not terribly original.

 In the corner window, there’s a poignant display of one of those Dickens Christmas villages full of miniature 19th-century houses, skating ponds, dwarf trees, and surgical-cotton snow.
 For some reason, this little town gets to me far more than the main display.
 I’m starting to feel really sorry for myself (it’s easy! try it!) when I see a bunch of bedraggled second graders on a field trip being whipped along by a sullen teacher’s aide.
 They’ve been forced to wear big cardboard signs with their names and addresses, and although a few are facing their fate with false hilarity, many others are sunk in the profound existential misery I remember so well.

 Nothing lifts the spirit quicker than the agony of others, and suddenly I’m so lighthearted that I fairly skip to Macy’s, a store overloaded with Christmas mirth.
 I try to affect a stance as hard-bitten as the six-year-old Natalie Wood’s in Miracle on 34th Street, but it’s not really necessary: these circus-themed dioramas (a plate twirler, a clumsy acrobat) leave me almost entirely unmoved.
 The coup de grace is a couple of clowns cavorting around a Volkswagen piled high with presents like TV sets and CD players.
 (A Volkswagen is supposed to make me feel nostalgic about Christmas?
-In my family, you re not even allowed to buy a comb that’s stamped Germany.)
+In my family, you’re not even allowed to buy a comb that’s stamped Germany.)

 The last window I look at holds two huge elephants flanking a slinky brunette mannequin in an evening gown.
 It’s an uncanny homage to Dovima, and I have a funny feeling that the fellas in the display department snuck it right over the heads of Macy’s executives.
 But maybe they didn’t!
 Maybe the bureaucrats at Macy’s simply worship Avedon!
 Strangely buoyant, I descend the steps to the BMT, ready to go home, string up my dalmatian-and-fire-hydrant lights, and face the difficult days ahead. ❖